 With pressing environmental issues threatening our future, Ongava is once again responding to the

 needs of the planet and our guests with the creation of Anderssons at Ongava and the Ongava Research Centre (ORC), the next generation in eco-tourism.
 Taking a lesson from the wild in the power of symbiotic relationships, Anderssons at Ongava provides an interactive hub for guests to be a part of conservation science, where cutting edge technology meets hands on, field-based research.
 Guests at Anderssons at Ongava have the option of being immersed in and can contribute to developing creative, knowledge driven solutions with resident scientists, visiting researchers, conservationists and rhino security personnel, or simply relaxing and enjoying the luxurious guest suites, waterhole, viewing hide, and pool where they will find their own personal place for reflection.
-Ensuring a light footprint and an exceptional experience, Anderssons at Ongava will have seven. contemporary designed luxury guest units and one family unit, accommodating a maximum of 18 Guests.
+Ensuring a light footprint and an exceptional experience, Anderssons at Ongava has seven contemporary designed luxury guest units and one family unit, accommodating a maximum of 18 Guests.

 In the local Herero language, Onguma means, “the place you don’t want to leave.”
 With a stunning main building and seven tents providing private, exclusive accommodation, Onguma Tented Camp, certainly lives up to its name.
 Like the bush where soft air blows against sharp thorns, Onguma Tented Camp is a study in contrasts.
 Textures such as stone, suede, linen and steel create a setting that is sleek and modern but also inherently of the earth.
 Inspired by a photograph of an Oryx on Etosha’s Fisher’s Pan, the interior echoes the colours of its natural surrounds.
 Grey, charcoal, black, white, and creams, together with a touch of muted or unexpectedly bright green, adds sophistication and earthiness to the atmosphere of this seven tent camp.
 The new water-level hide will provide hours of game viewing opportunities for guests.
 Onguma Game Reserve now offers guests an opportunity to start their safari from the moment they touch down at the private airstrip!